formats back

 Bush’s term ended with the worst financial downturn since the Great Depression.
 But even before the collapse of Lehman Brothers, Bush presided over a period of unimpressive growth, which never topped 4 percent in any year of his presidency.
 GDP grew 3.8 percent annually under President Clinton, but that number dropped to 1.6 percent under Bush.

 Slow economic growth was one reason the US went from a $128 billion surplus in Clinton’s last year in office to a $459 billion deficit in Bush’s final year.
 But, there’s more: Bush insisted on coupling massive tax breaks with huge spending increases.
 Spending under Bush, a Republican, rose faster than it had since the administration of Lyndon Johnson, a liberal Democrat.
+When running for office, Bush claimed he would be a “compassionate conservative.”
+In fact, he was a proliferate spender who refused to make difficult decisions about the size of government.
+As one analyst noted, “Any President who doubles the burden of federal spending in just eight years is disqualified from being a conservative – unless the term is stripped of any meaning.”

-He was slow to respond Hurricane Katrina
+He was too slow to respond Hurricane Katrina

 Unlike in Iraq, it was Bush’s inaction during Hurricane Katrina in August of 2005 that proved costly.
 The hurricane would have caused massive destruction even with a proper government response, but Bush was slow to react, compounding the damage.
 Even as Michael Brown – the head of the Federal Emergency Management Agency, who was eventually forced to resign – came under fire for the agency’s lack of preparedness, Bush showed how out of touch he was by insisting “Brownie” was “doing a heck of a job.”
 More than 1,800 Americans were killed by Hurricane Katrina, and a more assertive response could have saved many of those lives.